Zi-Jian-Gao/Stabilizing-Zero-Shot-Prediction-ZAF/README.md

     @inproceedings{gao2024stabilizing,
-      title={Stabilizing Zero-Shot Prediction: A Novel Antidote to Forgetting in Continual Vision-Language Tasks}, author={Zijian Gao and Xingxing Zhang and Kele Xu and Xinjun Mao and Huaimin Wang}, booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems}, year={2024}
+      title={Stabilizing Zero-Shot Prediction: A Novel Antidote to Forgetting in Continual Vision-Language Tasks}, author={Gao, Zijian and Zhang, Xingxing and Xu, Kele and Mao, Xinjun and Wang, Huaimin}, booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems}, year={2024}
     }